Jerónimo de la Fuente

-Jerónimo de la Fuente (born 24 February 1991) is an Argentine rugby union footballer who plays as a centre for USAP Perpignan and the Argentina national rugby union team.
+Jerónimo de la Fuente (born 24 February 1991) is an Argentine professional rugby union player who plays as a centre for Top 14 club Perpignan and the Argentina national team.

-Career
+Club career

 De la Fuente began his club career in his native Argentina for the Duendes Rugby Club in his home city of Rosario.
 He earned selection for the Pampas XV squad for the 2013 Vodacom Cup in South Africa and also for their tour of Australia in 2014.